CastielWong/Laboratory/Flask/README.md

 This is used to explore Flask stuff.

+Flask is a lightweight WSGI web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.

 To create a separate python environment for the exploration, run bash scripts below:

 ```sh